Why I'm Selling

 What's not included at this price

-Hand-installation, white-glove onboarding, and ongoing support aren't part of the license price — those are available separately as hire blocks or managed hosting.
+Hand-installation, white-glove onboarding, and ongoing support aren't part of the price — if you want any of that, just ask on the call and we'll sort it out separately.
 What you get is the full source, the install documentation, the database, the AI Developer agent, the mobile app source, and access to the same private repo my team works in.
 That's the trade.

 A proven asset, priced to move